 Traveling is a great lifestyle, every day is an adventure but sometimes it can be frustrating, tiring and (at times) boring!
-That being said, I would never begin to truly moan because the more awesome opportunities that fine there way to me, the more I appreciate what this lifestyle has done for me – so let me self reflect on 5 things travel has really taught me:
+That being said, I would never begin to truly moan because the more awesome opportunities that fine there way to me, the more I appreciate what this lifestyle has done for me – so let me self reflect on 5 lessons from traveling:

 How similar we are